gbdev/pandocs/content/Video_Display.md

 ### LCDC.7 - LCD Display Enable

-CAUTION: Stopping LCD operation (Bit 7 from 1 to 0) may be performed during V-Blank ONLY, disabeling the display outside of the V-Blank period may damage the hardware.
+CAUTION: Stopping LCD operation (Bit 7 from 1 to 0) may be performed during V-Blank ONLY, disabling the display outside of the V-Blank period may damage the hardware.
 This appears to be a serious issue, Nintendo is reported to reject any games that do not follow this rule.
 V-blank can be confirmed when the value of LY is greater than or equal to 144.
 When the display is disabled the screen is blank (white), and VRAM and OAM can be accessed freely.

 \-\-- LCDC.0 has different Meanings depending on Gameboy Type \-\--